sudoyum/AdventOfCode2022/README.md

 # AdventOfCode2022
-2022 Advent of Code solutions in C and Python
+2022 Advent of Code solutions in C or Python